Microsoft Teams and Office 365 for Students

 How is my email changing?

-Starting March 23rd your Gmail @mail.usf.edu is switching to an Office 365 @usf.edu account.
-You will not lose access to your @mail.usf.edu account, but we are forwarding your email to your new NetID@usf.edu account.
+USF began offering students new Office 365 email addresses on March 23rd to facilitate remote learning and improved collaboration.
+Effective May 8, 2020 this new address became the official email address for all students.
+This means your Gmail @mail.usf.edu is switching to an Office 365 @usf.edu account.
+You will not lose access to your @mail.usf.edu account, and we are forwarding individual, non-official messages to your new NetID@usf.edu account.
 Your new NetID@usf.edu account will be your official USF email address, for all students.

 What do I need to do?

 You do not need to make many changes as all of your incoming @mail.usf.edu email will forward.
 Any existing methods you use to connect with your email account will need to be updated - phone/tablet, computer, and email programs.
 To learn how to set-up your account, select the "How do I access my new @usf.edu email account" drop-down below.